rust-lang/blog.rust-lang.org/posts/2024-12-05-annual-survey-2024-launch.md

 It’s time for the [2024 State of Rust Survey][survey-link]!

+> The results of the survey can be found [here](https://blog.rust-lang.org/2025/02/13/2024-State-Of-Rust-Survey-results.html).

 Since 2016, the Rust Project has collected valuable information and feedback from the Rust programming language community through our annual [State of Rust Survey][survey-link].
 This tool allows us to more deeply understand how the Rust Project is performing, how we can better serve the global Rust community, and who our community is composed of.

 Like last year, the [2024 State of Rust Survey][survey-link] will likely take you between 10 and 25 minutes, and responses are anonymous.
 We will accept submissions until Monday, December 23rd, 2024.
 Trends and key insights will be shared on [blog.rust-lang.org](https://blog.rust-lang.org) as soon as possible.